 Spring of even years.
 3 to 4 credits.
 A student may earn a maximum of 4 credits in all enrollments for this course.
-P:M: Completion of Tier I writing requirement.
+P: Completion of Tier I writing requirement.
 Contemporary issues in public affairs.

-395 Cultural Dimensions of Public Affairs

-Fall, Spring.
-4(3-0) P:M: (MC 112 and MC 202) and completion of Tier I writing requirement RB: or approval of College.
+Cultural Dimensions of Public Affairs Fall, Spring.
+4(3-0) P: (MC 112 and MC 202) and completion of Tier I writing requirement RB: or approval of College.

-quirement RB: or approval of College.
 Multiple interrelations between culture and public affairs in American and/or cross-cultural contexts.
 Uses literature, film, criticism, and history to illuminate issues of conflict, power, and social structure in a variety of historical and geographical contexts.